Nima-Khodabandelou/Notes/README.md

 	    }
 	}
 ##
-Encapsulation
+- Encapsulation

 	read-only  class -> all fields private. only getter returning private property of class to main method

 	write-only class -> all fields private. only setter setting value passed from main to private fields
 ##
-package
+- package

 	group of similar type of classes, interfaces, and sub-packages.

 	access protection

 	removes naming collision
 ##
-try block followed by either catch OR finally block
+- try block followed by either catch OR finally block
 ##
+- Exceptions

 	Checked Exception

 		checked at compile-time.
 SQLException, ClassNotFoundException, etc.

+	Unchecked Exception

-Unchecked Exception: handled at runtime.
+		handled at runtime.
 ArithmaticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.

 	Error: not recoverable -> cause program to exit.
 OutOfMemoryError, AssertionError, etc.

 	advantage of exception handling:  maintain normal flow of application.
 ##
-throw -> to throw exception
+- throw -> to throw exception

-throws -> to declare possible exceptions that may occure in method
+- throws -> to declare possible exceptions that may occure in method
 ##
-Hierarchy of Java Exception classes
+- Hierarchy of Java Exception classes

 	Throwable -> Exception, Error